School and research

 Open, green and permeable campus

 The Bovisa-Goccia master plan covers a total area of 32 hectares, owned by the city and the Milan Polytechnic.
-The plan to expand the college's space includes the construction of three classroom buildings, five startup buildings, an underground conference hall, two university residences with about 500 accommodations, and the redevelopment of a historic industrial building, converted to a food and beverage area for campus guests.
-In addition to the twenty new 16-meter-high buildings envisaged by the project, totaling about 105,000 square meters, there will be two facilities for the Milan Civic Schools and a space dedicated to sports, open to the city.
-The area will be crisscrossed by tree-lined avenues, including a major bicycle and pedestrian axis that will reconnect through the Campus the two stations of Milano-Bovisa and Milano-Villapizzone, which will also undergo renovation.
+The plan to expand the college's space includes the construction of three classroom buildings, five startup buildings, a hypogeous conference hall, two university residences with about 500 lodgings, and the redevelopment of a historic industrial building, converted to a catering area for campus guests.
+The twenty new 16-meter-high buildings envisaged by the project, totaling about 105,000 square meters, will be joined by two facilities for the Milan Civic Schools and a space dedicated to sports, open to the city.
+The area will be crisscrossed by tree-lined avenues, including a major bicycle and pedestrian axis that will reconnect, through the Campus, the two stations of Milano-Bovisa and Milano-Villapizzone, which are also being renovated.

-The intervention also includes the redevelopment of the area of the former gasometers, a vestige of industrial archaeology and a symbol of the neighborhood, which will be recovered to house an Innovation Hub with laboratories of excellence and spaces for start-ups.
+The intervention also includes the redevelopment of the area of the former gasometers, iconic relics of industrial archaeology and a symbol of the neighborhood, which will be reclaimed to house an Innovation Hub with laboratories of excellence and spaces for start-ups.

 A modular system made of steel and wood